Courses

 Bunny Bootcamp

-Coming early autumn 2025 ...
+Coming autumn 2025 ...

 This course is designed for more experienced owners, or adult Bunny Basecamp graduates, who have a good understanding about rabbit body systems but want to feel more informed so that they feel more confident working with their vet.
 This course will map against some of the more commonly seen illnesses and emergencies and introduce you to the rudiments of: